quicwg/ops-drafts/draft-ietf-quic-applicability.md

 alternative.
 See {{fallback}}.

 Further {{?QUIC-HTTP}} provides security considerations specific to HTTP.
-However, discussions such as on cross protocol attacks, traffic analysis and padding, or migration might be relevant for other applications using QUIC as well.
+However, discussions such as on cross-protocol attacks, traffic analysis and padding, or migration might be relevant for other applications using QUIC as well.